hassrm08/Ryan_Portfolio/README.md

 In this case, it is recmoneded that Concora be phased out as the primary means of measuring machine direciton paper strength and the S-test should take its place.

 ![](images/Gage%20Report.gif)

+The visual above shows the relationship between various testers, tests, and a summary of how reproducable and how repeatable the tests are compared with one another.